Choice Hotels: Corporate affairs

 Choice Hotels International is publicly traded on the New York Stock Exchange under the stock symbol CHH.
 It maintains a corporate headquarters in North Bethesda, Maryland, and a technology campus in Phoenix, Arizona.
 At year-end 2017, Choice Hotels employed 1,987 people in its global corporate operations.
 Stewart W. Bainum Jr. is chairman of Choice Hotels' board of directors, a position he has held since 1987.
-Pat Pacious became president and CEO in September 2017.
+Pat Pacious became president and CEO in September 2017, replacing Steve Joyce.
 Previously, he served as Choice Hotels' president and chief operating officer.
 In 2023, the company moved their headquarters from Rockville, Maryland to the Pike and Rose neighborhood of North Bethesda, Maryland.

 Partnerships

 Choice Hotels formed an alliance with Bluegreen Vacations, an international timeshare company, in 2013.
 Pursuant to this arrangement, many Bluegreen resorts are members of Choice Hotels' Ascend Hotel Collection brand.

 In 2021, Choice Hotels and Penn National Gaming entered into a strategic partnership to allow guests to book one of many Penn properties directly through Choice.